 3. CONFERENCE IMMEDIATELY.

-Ask students to print out their sources or at least be able to pull them up while you talk.
-While their thought process is still fresh in their minds, guide them through important revisions.
+If printing isn’t possible, at least make sure students can open the sources up while you talk.
+While their writing thought process is still fresh in their minds, guide them through important revisions.
 Many struggling writers forget in-text citations, omit signal phrases for attribution, and leave out punctuation for direct quotes.
 Some of them use the synonym replacement approach to paraphrasing.
 Conferencing with students as frequently as possible allows you to intervene before students write an entire essay in this manner, further reinforcing their lack of understanding.

 4. PROVIDE CLASS WORK TIME.